 Typically, the surgeon removes the first post-op dressing when they round the next day or whenever they deem appropriate.
 Chances are if there is drainage they’ll only want you to reinforce the dressing, not tear it down and place a new one.
 Just assume this unless told otherwise.

 The more you do it, the easier it will become.
-I hope these 4 steps helped you understand what to expect and what you should do as their nurse.
-If you still want more training, I have a master class that is super helpful!
+I hope these steps helped you understand what to expect and what you should do as their nurse.
+With more practice, you’ll become an absolute pro!